tudocomp/tudocomp/docs/Documentation.md

 The test source files categorize unit tests into test suites and are registered in the `CMakeLists.txt` file.

-The generated Makefile contains a target for registered each test suite.
+The generated Makefile contains a target for each registered test suite.
 For example, the command-line `make tudocomp_tests` (from a build directory) invokes the `tudocomp_tests` suite, which is contained in `tudocomp_tests.cpp`.

 The following global test targets are available:

-* The `build_check` target tries to build tudocomp and all tests
+* `build_check` - tries to compile (not run) tudocomp and all tests
-* The `check` target executes all registered test suites in succession.
+* `check` - executes all registered test suites in succession
-* `matix_tests` runs every compressor with all possible combinations on a fixed given test collection of small strings.
-   Each test in `matix_test` has a unique label given by the arguments passed to a compressor.
+* `matix_tests` - runs all registered compressors with all registered combinations of coders, strategies, etc. on a collection of small border-case test strings.
+Each test in `matix_tests` has a unique label given by the arguments passed to a compressor.
 The tests can be restricted by the global environment variable `MATRIX_PATTERN`.
 For instance, `MATRIX_PATTERN='string_coder = huff' make matrix_test` only runs those combinations whose label contain `huff` as a `string_coder`.

 The `sandbox_tests` suite is ignored by the framework's repository and can be used for quick developmental tests to avoid the registration procedure.
 It can also be used as a template for new test suites.

-All tests are compiled with the `gtest` library.
-The library usually runs all tests continuing on errors.
-To terminate the program on a failure, one can pass the argument `--gtest_break_on_failure` as a command line parameter.
-This is useful for debugging with `gdb`.
+Google Test suites are usually run completely, continuing even in case a single test fails.
+In order to terminate the test once a failure occurs, the `--gtest_break_on_failure` flag can be passed to the make target as a command-line parameter.
+This can be useful for debugging with `gdb`.

 ## Input and Output